trendyminds/craft-reporter/README.md

     // An optional folder path if you would like to nest the reports in a specific directory 'folder' => 'resources/reports',

+		// An optional batch size to use when processing reports (defaults to 100) 'batchSize' => 100,

     // An array of reports to produce
     'reports' => [
         'pages' => function () {